Elmer's Products: Later years

 Over the next few decades, Elmer's focused on expansion of adhesive products for school and home, in addition to developing a variety of hardware sealants, compounds, and caulks.
 In 1968, Elmer's introduced Elmer's School Glue, the first white glue that washed out of clothes.
 Soon, Elmer's Glue-All and School Glue would contain the same ingredients, but each retained its different packaging.

 In the 1970s, Elmer's also began marketing Krazy Glue, a well-known cyanoacrylate adhesive.

 In response to teacher requests for an easier-to-use, no-mess bonding method, Elmer's introduced its line of glue sticks in 1983, easing application and reducing mess.

 In 1989, Borden, Inc., and Toagosei America entered into a joint venture partnership to manufacture, sell and distribute cyanoacrylate and anaerobic adhesives under the Krazy Glue and Aron Alpha trademarks.

-In 1991, Elmer's expanded into the kid's Arts and Crafts category with GluColors, colorful products designed especially for children.
+In 1991, Elmer's expanded into the children's arts and crafts category with GluColors, colorful products designed especially for children.

 In 1994, Borden was purchased by Kohlberg Kravis Roberts, and Elmer's was launched as a separate operating company.
 The company focused on creating category-leading adhesive and related products for school, crafts, hardware, and home repair use.

 In 2000, Elmer's acquired Ross Products, an expansion that helped accelerate product development beyond adhesives and into the world of creative arts and crafts.
 Two years later, Elmer's was purchased by another private equity firm and merged with Hunt Corporation, known for development of adult arts and crafts, and office products, including the X-Acto and Boston brands.
 In addition, Painters paint markers and other arts and crafts brands were added to the family.

 In 2013, Elmer's introduced "Elmer's School Glue Naturals", made primarily from plants, such as corn.